andyzhangx/demo/linux/flexvolume/blobfuse/README.md

 ```

 ### about this blobfuse flexvolume driver usage
-1. You will get following error if you don't specify your secret type as driver name `blobfuse/blobfuse`
+ - You will get following error if you don't specify your secret type as driver name `blobfuse/blobfuse`
 ```
 MountVolume.SetUp failed for volume "azure" : Couldn't get secret default/azure-secret
 ```
+ - Flexvolume is a GA feature from Kubernetes **1.8** release onwards.

 ### Links
 [azure-storage-fuse](https://github.com/Azure/azure-storage-fuse)